kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.

-1. Now, click on the **Next** from the lower right corner to move to the next page.
+1. Now, click on the **Next** button in the lower right corner to move to the next page.

 ### Support Contact
 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
 We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.